-“Intentional interference with prospective economic relations” is a type of unfair business practice in California.
-It occurs when someone intentionally interferes with an established business relationship through unlawful or wrongful means (as compared to fair competitive practices).
+“Intentional interference with prospective economic advantage” is a type of unfair business practice that occurs when someone intentionally interferes with an established business relationship using unlawful or wrongful means (as compared to fair competitive practices).

 - Intentional interference with prospective business advantage,